A foreign body is an object that, once swallowed, is likely to get stuck in the gut and cause a blockage.

 Some dogs are notorious offenders when it comes to eating foreign bodies — and certain breeds, such as Labrador retrievers who snack first and ask questions never, being especially at risk.

-This does not mean cats never get foreign bodies, but they are more likely to swallow the end of a piece of wool or tinsel, which then travels into their intestine and causes the bowel to accordion into pleats.
+This does not mean cats never get foreign bodies, but they are more likely to swallow string or ribbon, which then travels into their intestine and causes the bowel to accordion into pleats.

 Left untreated, a foreign body can be fatal.

-If your pet swallows something he shouldn’t, it is always best to seek veterinary advice.
+If your pet swallows something they shouldn’t, it’s always best to seek veterinary advice.

 If you are lucky, the object may pass out the other end without a problem, but there are times when surgery is necessary to remove the errant object.